dantleech/blog/content/posts/2024-02-18-php-problems.md

 don't have the `new` keyword!

-Both languages feature "structs" which can be created directly without a contructor and both have unwritten conventions on using constructor functions (in Rust they are conventionally attached to the struct - similarly to static constructors in PHP).
+Both languages feature "structs" which can be created directly without a constructor and both have unwritten conventions on using constructor functions (in Rust they are conventionally attached to the struct - similarly to static constructors in PHP).

-The claimed disadvantage of bypassing the constructor is that you allow the "unsupervised" creation of the data structure - you can't control and enforce the [business invariants](https://ddd-practitioners.com/home/glossary/business-invariant/).
+The claimed **disadvantage** of bypassing the constructor is that you allow the "unsupervised" creation of the data structure - you can't control and enforce the [business invariants](https://ddd-practitioners.com/home/glossary/business-invariant/).
 However this is mitigated in both languages as they both have _package level visiblity_ and _static types_.

 Am I suggesting we abolish the `new` keyword and adopt better types and package level visibility?
-Maybe.
+Yes?
+No?
+Maybe?
 I don't know.
-The truth is it's just something that bugs me, and it would probably bug me in Java and other OOP languages too.
+The truth is it's just something that bugs me.

 ## Annotations vs. Attributes

-Our static analyis tools use annotations:
+Our static analysis tools use annotations:

 ```php
 class Foobar